hackeriet/network/moon/README.md

 ## What do i need to get a machine on her legs

 One can do a lot of nifty work on a router / gateway, but what is the minimum i need to get one to function?
-Here is the stricly necessary stuff to make it work.
+Here is the strictly necessary stuff to make it work.
 Ensure these configurations are in place in the corresponding configuration files.

 ### /etc/network/interfaces